Kotlin/KEEP/proposals/scripting-support.md

   evaluator), but not necessarily for scripts themselves (see below)
 - `isolatedDependencies` - a flag denoting whether the dependencies listed above should be visible to the scripts themselves
+- `getScriptingClass` - an interface to an implementation-specific "class loader" for types specified in the configurations

 ### Standard hosts and discovery

-For standard JVM compiler, the command line parameter could be used to specify a script definition class name, and regular compilation classpath will be used for dependencies.
+For standard JVM compiler, the command line parameter could be used to specify a script definition class name, and then regular compilation classpath will be used for dependencies.

 Additionally, the automatic discovery of the templates marked by `@KotlinScript` annotation could be used with libraries that do not have plugins able to provide an extension.
 This could, for example, be used for test frameworks.